pesos/rshark/CONTRIBUTING.md

 * To build the binary, run `cargo build`.
 This will place a binary in `target/debug` folder.
 * Recommended way to run the binary would be `sudo ./target/debug/rshark`.
 * Please run `cargo test` and `cargo fmt` before commiting any code.
-* If run into any problems, please feel free to ask the maintainers or other contributors.
+* If you run into any problems, please feel free to ask the maintainers or other contributors.